bezzad/ErrorControlSystem/README.md

 2. In your project reference add this module dll file:
-   References > Add Reference... > Browse to above path > Select ErrorHandlerEngine.dll
+   References > Add Reference... > Browse to above path > Select ErrorControlSystem.dll

 3. Rebuild access permissions if you are prompted to.